nigel-daniels/functions_tools_agents/README.md

 # Functions, Tools and Agents with LangChain
-Test code for 'talking to your files' with the ChatGPT API.
 This is based on the DeepLearning.AI, [Functions, Tools and Agents with LangChain](https://learn.deeplearning.ai/courses/functions-tools-agents-langchain/) course.
 In this repository I have converted all of the examples from Python to JavaScript.
 ## New Langchain features covered
 This course covers the following features and I have made notes based on the course presentation for each lesson and I've included any JavaScript specific set-up or changes.
 - [OpenAI function calling](1-OpenAI-func/notes.md)